 How does it work?

-TRU Alerts are only issued in urgent or emergency situations and snow closures to send a short message to your mobile device, email address or voicemail.
+TRU Alerts are only issued in urgent situations such as snow closures to send a short message to your mobile device, email address or voicemail.
 The exception is periodic testing of the system to all registrants.
 In order to receive these messages, you must register with the service.